TanyaS08/TanyaDoesScience/content/publication/preprint/SVDEnt/index.md

 publication_types:
 - "3"
 projects: ['ProjectMalcolm']
-summary: Accepted at *Frontiers in Ecology and Evolution*
+summary: 'Accepted at *Frontiers in Ecology and Evolution*'
 tags:
 - SingularValueDecomposition
 - EcologicalNetworks